 Australians are legally required to have a prescription in order to receive nicotine by mail.

 You are not legally required to send us a copy of your prescription.
+But certain courier companies are mandating this, so we recommend that you upload the prescription, while placing the order.

 It’s possible the ABF will intercept your package and ask you to provide proof for your prescription.
+(If not uploaded)

 It’s possible you will be fined if it’s found that you do not have a valid prescription – so make sure you go and get one before placing your order!